marlospomin/yubikey-guide/README.md

     --armor --export $KEYID
 ```

-**Note:** If the commands above fail to execute, remove `--pinentry-mode=loopback --passphrase "$ENV_VAR"` arguments and set them manually via the interactive menu.

-Create an encrypted backup on portable storage to be kept offline in a secure and durable location.
+Create an encrypted backup of your keys on a portable storage device and store it offline in a secure, durable location.

-The following process is recommended to be repeated several times on multiple portable storage devices, as they are likely to fail over time.
+To ensure data integrity, repeat this process multiple times using different storage devices, as they may fail over time.
-#### Linux

 1. Attach a portable storage device and check its label, in this case `/dev/sdb`:
 ```bash
 sudo dmesg | tail
 usb-storage 3-2:1.0: USB Mass Storage device detected sd 2:0:0:0: [sdc] Attached SCSI removable disk
 ```

-2. Zero the header to prepare for encryption:
+2. Clear the header to prepare for encryption:
 ```bash
 sudo dd if=/dev/zero of=/dev/sdb bs=4M count=1
 ```